julelang/manual/src/maintenance/documentation-comments.md

 Lists can only be used in the main context and cannot have sub-lists.
 Any type of list always appears in the main context.
 A list item is defined by the `-` character (ASCII code 45) and accepts a single line of content.
 Any new line signifies the end of a list item.

+If you do not want to move to a new line and end the list item, end the previous line with a comma ",".
+In this case, following line is considered part of the previous list item.
+But a new list mark (it is `-`) appears, it starts a new list item context.
+Indentation will not break the list item handling, so you can any space to align comment.

 ::: info
 With indentation, you might make it appear as if it's part of a sub-scope or sub-list.
 However, JuleDoc does not evaluate it this way.
 If the list is within the main scope, it is treated as a list.
 If it is inside a sub-scope, it is treated as part of the text within that sub-scope.
 :::